AustinCodingAcademy/PHPIntro/Glossary.md

 don't worry if you don't totally understand each definition.
 Just drink in the general concepts and file them away for later.

+* **LAMP STACK**

+    Linux, Apache, MySQL, and PHP.
+One of the most common "stacks" for building Web Applications.

 * **[HTML](https://en.wikipedia.org/wiki/HTML)** (**H**yper**T**ext **M**arkup **L**anguage)

     Not a full programming language per se, but more of a "formatting language"